Rohitpatil205/restro/README.md

-# restro
+# Restaurant Menu Application

-It is restaurant application.
+Food Menu with Details

+This is tech food company which displays food items with price